fatimamoeen/Superstore-Profitability-Dashboard/README.md

 **Global High-Back Leather Tilter, Burgundy — Profit: -$23,238** Sold broadly across many US states.
 Profit trend shows **consistent upward improvement across the full 2013–2016 period**, staying above the trend line for most quarters.
 Of all items on this list, this one shows the clearest recovery signal.

-**Epson DFX-8500 Dot Matrix Printer — Profit: -$22,134**
+**Epson DFX-8500 Dot Matrix Printer — Profit: -$29,134**
 Sold in California, Texas, and Wisconsin.
 Trend shows a **stable loss pattern, then a sharp crash in mid-2016, followed by a recovery back to 0K**.
 The crash suggests a one-time event (bulk discount or returns spike) rather than a structural problem — but the overall loss is persistent.

-**Lesro Sheffield Collection Coffee Table — Profit: -$14,874** Sold in Washington, Kansas, Texas, Wisconsin, New York, and Massachusetts.
+**Lesro Sheffield Collection Coffee Table — Profit: -$14,874** Sold in Washington, Kansas, Texas and Wisconsin.
 Trend shows a **consistent decline from 2013 through 2016**, worsening over time.
 This is the most straightforwardly deteriorating item on the list.

 ---